rhjensen79/robert-jensen.dk/content/posts/2021-hello-buildpacks-goodbye-dockerfiles/index.md

 Now all there is left, is to build the container.
 I wanted to use [github Actions](https://github.com/features/actions) for this, so I created a .github/workflows/master.yml file containing all the steps.
 ```
-# This is a basic workflow to help you get started with Actions

 name: Deploy

 # Controls when the workflow will run